sualehalam/Wehealth-webscraping-project/docs/DATA_DICTIONARY.md

 }
 ```

-CLEANING AND NORMALIZATION GUIDANCE
+CLEANING AND NORMALIZATION PROCESS
 -----------------------------------

-When producing the final cleaned dataset (CSV/JSON) for submission, follow these recommendations:
+When producing the final cleaned dataset (CSV/JSON), these are the steps taken:

 - Normalize population to integer: remove commas, convert to int.
-If missing, use `NULL` or an empty string depending on your format.
+If missing, use `NULL` or an empty string.
-- Normalize phone numbers to E.164 or a single canonical format for deduplication.
+- Normalize phone numbers to a single canonical format for deduplication.
-- Deduplicate resources by `(site_url, type, normalized_value)` — preserve multiple tags where relevant.
 - Normalize `tags` to a consistent set (lowercase, underscore-separated).
-Provide a mapping if you rename tags.
 - Convert `confidence` to a float column and optionally include a `flag_low_confidence` boolean (e.g., `confidence < 0.5`).
 - Map `category` to fixed vocabulary; ensure no misspellings.
+- Add: `confidence_cutoff` (default): `0.5` — items with confidence < `0.5` are moved to unverified_resources.

 PRIVACY AND ETHICS